avaframe/AvaFrame/docs/com1DFAAlgorithm.rst

 This force accounts for the friction between the snow particles and the bottom surface.
 The expression of the bottom shear stress depends on the friction model chosen but can be written in the following general forme, :math:`\tau^{(b)}_i = f(\sigma^{(b)},\overline{u},\overline{h},\rho_0,t,\mathbf{x})`.
-The friction model and its parameters can be set in the configuration file.
+The friction model is set by the ``frictModel`` value and the corresponding parameters can be set in the configuration file.
 More details about the different friction models are given in :ref:`theoryCom1DFA:Friction model`.
 Be aware that the normal stress on the bottom surface :math:`\sigma^{(b)}` is composed of the normal component of the gravity force and the curvature acceleration term as shown in :eq:`sigmab`.
 It is possible to deactivate the curvature acceleration component of the shear stress by setting the